Case Recording

 It is the responsibility of the allocated social worker to ensure that all addresses recorded against a child/young person on LCS are up to date.
 Failure to keep information accurate and up to date is a breach of Data Protection rights and may result in a serious loss of confidentiality if information is sent to an out of date / incorrect address.

-Practitioners who are working with a child/young person and has access to LCS / EHM should record their activities with the child/young person and notify the allocated case worker when an electronic record is added.
-Everyone who accesses a case record, and has additional information to add (including that a management oversight has been undertaken) is responsible for recording their name, job title and the purpose of accessing the record.
+Practitioners who are working with a child/young person and has access to LCS / EHM should record their activities with the child/young person and notify the allocated worker when an electronic record is added.
+Everyone who accesses an electronic record, and has additional information to add (including that a management oversight has been undertaken) is responsible for recording their name, job title and the purpose of accessing the record.

-Allocated Social Workers, Case Workers and Team Managers should ensure that case information is available during individual or group supervision sessions and ensure that they accurately reflect the work that has been undertaken.
+Allocated Social Workers, Case Workers and Team Managers should ensure that children/young people and families information is available during individual or group supervision sessions and ensure that they accurately reflect the work that has been undertaken.

 Supervision: The CS Supervision Policy states that both formal and informal supervision should be recorded in a supervision case note on LCS.
 The supervisor should finalise the case note.
 See Professional Supervision Procedure.
 For group supervision within Family Safeguarding, records should be updated every month.